IHE/ITI.Topologies/topologies.md

 Dr. Suwati requests her EHR to find all available medical records for Vanna using Vanna's patient demographics.
 The EHR searches other communities for patients with Vanna's demographics and, once matching patients are found, queries for the documents that make up Vanna's chart.
+Fortunately, Dr. Suwati was able to find Vanna's medical records at Valley Access Healthcare and University Health.
-Dr. Suwati also finds that additional records were found at Urgent Health.
+However, she also finds that additional records were found at Urgent Health.
 Those documents mentioned that Vanna had had a severe reaction to some medication she had been prescribed, such that Vanna should not be prescribed that medication again.
 Vanna hadn't mentioned that she was seen at Urgent Health, so Dr. Suwati is grateful that the records were located automatically.
 In order to help organize the documents, Dr. Suwati requests her EHR to sort the documents by date and group by source healthcare organization.